Wednesday, August 12, 2009

 The mountain dominates the landscape with it's perfect shape and (often) snow-crested peak.
 This region was where much of the film The Last Samurai was made, with Taranaki serving as a convincing volcanic stand-in for Japan's Mt Fuji.
 The mountain is notorious for staying shrouded in clouds, a symptom of being so close to the ocean, and fitting for the legends that speak of its isolation.

 The drive from Wellington takes about 5 hours, up the Kapiti coast through many small New Zealand towns.
-Stacey patiently tolerated my request to stop in the town of Stratford so that I could investigate a potential hobby: geocaching.
+S patiently tolerated my request to stop in the town of Stratford so that I could investigate a potential hobby: geocaching.
 I've never done geocaching, and am curious for both professional and personal reasons.
 Basically, it's like a treasure hunt where you use GPS coordinates to find a hidden object ("the cache").
 From reading about it online, I knew there was one near the Malone Memorial Gate in Stratford, and figured it would be easy to find.
 Just one problem: My GPS device didn't really work properly (loaner from work) and the key clue was that it was "just hanging around" on a yew tree.
 What does a yew tree look like?
 Not a clue.
 We'll move on now...but rest assured I will return to this issue in the future. ;-)

 A more successful stop was in Hawera for a visit to the Tawhiti Museum.
 This little gem is, in my opinion, perhaps the best museum in New Zealand that I have seen thus far.